xARPES/xARPES/README.md

 # Examples

-Afer installation of xARPES, the `examples/` folder can be downloaded to the current directory with
+After installation of xARPES, the `examples/` folder can be downloaded to the current directory:

+	xarpes_download_examples

+Equivalently:

 	python3 -c "import xarpes; xarpes.download_examples()"

 # Execution